 Getting around can be easy, enjoyable and safe throughout Nicaragua.
 According to statistics by Interpol and the United Nations, Nicaragua is one of the safest countries in the Americas, and the safest in Central America.

 Colonial cities such as León and Granada are more pedestrian- friendly than larger cities such as Managua.
 Taxis are plentiful and relatively inexpensive throughout the country.
 It is advisable to use officially registered taxis, which have red license plates (the numbers should be legible), or licensed tour guides.
 Radio-dispatched taxis are available at the airport and major hotels.
 Major rental car companies are located at the airport and in other locations.
 Visitors can use a driver’s license for thirty days after entering the country.
 Inter-city buses and rental cars are also plentiful.

-Nicaragua’s population of 5,675,356 (July 2007 estimate) is concentrated mostly in the western regions of the country.
+Nicaragua’s population of 6.15 million (July 2016 estimate) is concentrated mostly in the western regions of the country.
 The largest ethnic population is mestizo, or mixed European and indigenous, with smaller groups of whites, blacks of Jamaican origin, and other indigenous minorities.

 The culture of Nicaragua reflects the mixed Ibero-European and Indian ancestry of the majority of its people.